bhnord/activities/README.md

 ‼️PLEASE RSVP HERE: https://partiful.com/e/7xU0paKQlY7aeEpJV1vVHey babes!
 <a href="https://partiful.com/e/7xU0paKQlY7aeEpJV1vV" target="_blank">info link</a>

+### Grand Ten Line Dancin' Lessons

+**05/07 06:30PM - 05/07 09:30PM @ Grand Ten Distilling**
+Mosey on down to South Boston on the 1st and 3rd Wednesdays of the month for three hours of line dance breakdowns and walk throughs.
+<a href="https://" target="_blank">info link</a>

 ### Off The Cuff 2: Open Jam Session

 **05/07 06:00PM - 05/07 08:00PM @ The Lab**